daily-co/react-native-daily-js-playground/README.md

 nvm i

-# Special install that first updates package.json files to point to local
+# Special install command that first updates relevant package.json files to
-# versions of `react-native-daily-js`, `daily-js`, and `types-daily-js`,
+# point to local versions of `react-native-daily-js` and `daily-js`, then
-# then packages those dependencies for consumption by React Native bundler.
+# packages those dependencies for consumption by the React Native bundler.
 #
-# Do not commit the resulting package.json changes.
+# Do not commit the resulting package.json or package-lock.json changes (which
+# will happen for both `rn-daily-js-playground` as well as
+# `react-native-daily-js`.
 #
 # Note a regular `npm install` won't subsequently work until those changes are
 # discarded.